fhswf/MLPro/doc/rtd/content/03_machine_learning/mlpro_gt/sub/dg/players.rst

    (3) Optimize their policy based on the state and the selected action.

-In MLPro, you can customize your GT-based policy or import the provided policies in the pool of objects (unavailable at the moment).
+In MLPro, you can customize your GT-based policy or import the provided policies in the pool of objects.

 .. toctree::
    :maxdepth: 1

    players/custompolicies
+   players/pool